Call for Presenters

 Characters left: 75

-(500 character maximum - The Abstract is a basic description of your session that will be included on the main program page under the session title.)
+(500 character maximum - The Abstract is a basic overview of your session that will be included on the main program page under the session title.)

 Characters left: 500

-(1000 character maximum - The Description is a longer explanation of what will happen during your session and will be included on the session page along with the presenter photo and profile.)
+(1000 character maximum - The Description is a longer explanation of what participants will learn and the activities you will use during your presentation and will be included on the session page along with the presenter photo and profile.)

 Characters left: 1000